aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

   > **_NOTE:_** Make sure you execute the  command from the root directory of the cloned github repository (or) provide a absolute file path.

     `sudo psql -h <Aurora cluster endpoint> -U username -d taxidb -f ./src/create_nyc_taxi_schema.sql`

     e.g. psql -h xxxxx.us-west-2.rds.amazonaws.com -U auradmin  -d taxidb -f ./src/create_nyc_taxi_schema.sql

    You can verify if the tables are created by running the below command after logging to psql.

    `\dt ` #list the tables in the database

   ![](./assets/cloud9-2.png)

-Good Job !!
-At this point, we have completed all the pre-requisites.
-We will proceed to the data migration part.
+**Good Job!!** At this point, you have completed all the pre-requisites.
+Please proceed to the data migration part.

 ## Creating Endpoints for Source and Target databases

 Before we perform data migration, we need to create endpoints for both source and target databases for verifying the connectivity.
 This will be required for creating a migration task later in the workshop.

- 1. Set up the source and target endpoints for AWS DMS

- 2. Open the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/home?region=us-west-2), and choose **Endpoints** in the navigation pane.
+Open the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/home?region=us-west-2), and choose **Endpoints** in the navigation pane.

 ![](./assets/dms1.png)

- 3. Create a source endpoint for Oracle RDS as shown following:
+ # Create a source endpoint for Oracle RDS

+  Click Create Endpoint.
+Enter the values as below.

     |Parameter| Description|
     |-------------|--------------|